 Should a High School Transcript Have a Social Security Number?

-Determining whether to include an SSN on a school transcript ultimately depends on the policies and practices of the school.
+Determining whether to include your SSN on your school transcript ultimately depends on the policies and practices of the school.

 Each institution may have its requirements when it comes to the information included in transcripts.

-However, there’s a growing concern regarding the extent of personal identifiable information (PII) that’s shared.
-While colleges and universities sometimes require a student’s SSN for administrative or financial aid purposes, including it on a high school transcript isn’t always necessary.
+While some colleges and universities may require your SSN for administrative or financial aid purposes, including it on a high school transcript isn’t always necessary.

 Students and their families must be aware of the risks associated with including an SSN and advocate for privacy practices that align with their needs and preferences.
 By staying informed, you can help protect your information throughout your educational journey.